MrAlders0n/MeshCore-GOME-WarDriver/README.md

 ## 🔐 MeshMapper API Integration

 This app automatically posts ping data to the YOW MeshMapper API to help compare if messages were received on the mesh.
-The API key is securely stored in GitHub Secrets.

 ---

 ## 📋 Requirements

 ### MeshCore Device
 - MeshCore device
 - Wardriving channel configured on your device

 ### Browser
 - **Android**: Chrome or Chromium-based browser
 - **iOS**: Bluefy browser (Safari not supported)

 ### Permissions
 - ✅ Bluetooth access